charliecalvert/CloudNotes/Assignments/React/AddressComponent.md

 Extend our **week02-react-jest** project to support new React components with **props**.

-**NOTE**: _Sometimes in my code I write something like **etc...** or **and so on...** or **You write the code**, then I'm saying that I expect you to complete the code as an exercise.
-Occasionally students who are not used to my style think I'm being lazy or writing code that has not been tested.
-This is generally not the case.
-I cut and paste working code into a document like this, and then delete the parts I want readers to complete.
-I usually mark the missing code as described above._
+**NOTE**: _Sometimes in my code I write something like **etc...** or **and so on...** or **You write the code**.
+In these cases I expect you to complete the code as an exercise.
+I usually create sections like these by cutting and pasting working code into assignment, and then delete the parts I want readers to complete._

 ## Goals